Baja Whale Watching and Kayaking

 Are your kayak trips motorboat supported?

 Yes, if at any time a guest does not want to paddle they are welcome to ride in the panga instead.
+For more information on panga supported paddling tours, please see HERE.

 Can I paddle a single kayak?